 Instructions: If applicable, a corridor sponsor may be able to use existing data, analyses, and approaches required to fulfill many of the subtasks associated with Task 2.

-In Step 1 of the CIDP, FRA will evaluate previous materials developed by the Recipient and determine whether previous methodologies and outputs fulfill the objectives of the subtasks; whether previous methodologies and outputs require an update or refresh; or whether the corridor sponsor needs to develop new components to fulfill the task.
-Based on the Step 1 intake process, the language under each sub-task is subject to modification.
+In Step 1 of the CIDP, through the gap analysis process, FRA will evaluate previous materials developed by the Recipient and determine whether previous methodologies and outputs fulfill the objectives of the subtasks; whether previous methodologies and outputs require an update or refresh; or whether the corridor sponsor needs to develop new components to fulfill the task.
+Based on the Step 1 intake process, the language under this task is subject to modification.